moubi/blog/content/blog/react-device-based-code-split/index.md

    |-- App.js
 ```

-`<TopBarLinks />` is shared component and may have some visual diffs.
+`<TopBarLinks />` is a shared component and may have some visual diffs.
 In its css this is addressed with a class.

 ```css
 .TopBarLinks { ... }         /* Desktop */